jesusgastanaduy/jesusgastanaduy.github.io/_teaching/nlp.md

 location: "Lima, Peru"
 ---

-The course equiped students with practical tools needed to perform natural language processing tasks; the coding language used was Python.
+The course equipped students with practical tools needed to perform natural language processing tasks; the programming language used was Python.

 Some of the topics covered include: